MichMourra/FariasLab/README.md

 ---------------------

-  - [figuras](https://github.com/MichMourra/FariasLab/tree/main/Execution/figuras) : This folder contains the csv files that has the rare codon frequency for each site of the protein and also has the graphics to see more easily the areas enriched with rare codons.
+  - [figuras](https://github.com/MichMourra/FariasLab/tree/main/Execution/figuras) :file_folder: : This folder contains the csv files that has the rare codon frequency for each site of the protein and also has the graphics to see more easily the areas enriched with rare codons.

 ---------------------